 NDSU does not collect personal information such as name or address unless you voluntarily provide it by sending email, participating in a survey or completing an online form.
 NDSU does not share or sell personal information to any third parties.
 NDSU does not release any personally identifiable information, unless required by law.

-The NDSU Information Technology Division uses Google Analytics, a website traffic tracking and reporting service, and Google Site Search, a tool designed to assist with searching for and finding information on the NDSU website.
+The NDSU website uses Google Analytics with Advertising Features, a website traffic tracking and reporting service, and Google Custom Search, a tool designed to assist with searching for and finding information on the NDSU website.
 These services help NDSU better understand and improve the university website's performance and user experience.
 NDSU adheres to Google's usage guidelines for this service, which prohibits the collection or association of personal information with Web analytics or site searches.
 How Google uses data when you visit our website / opt out.